 They simply don’t need to be exposed to it, and while other owners might relay funny stories about what happened when their dog smells it, it’s not very responsible pet ownership.

-UPDATE: Since Colorado legalized marijuana there seems to be much talk about dogs getting their paws on pot lately.
-It has been in the news that vets are seeing a big uptick in dogs needing to be treated for consuming edible weed.
-I really can’t explain this but I would attribute it to novice pot smokers who can’t stash their weed properly or just immature kids who get a kick out of watching a dog experiencing the effects of marijuana.
+Since Colorado legalized marijuana there’s more talk about dogs getting their paws on pot.
+Vets are seeing an uptick in dogs needing to be treated for consuming weed.
+Maybe it’s attributable to novice pot smokers who can’t stash their weed properly or just immature kids who get a kick out of watching a dog experiencing the effects of marijuana.